-Fire District No. 1 of the Township of South Brunswick's activities are all reported in governmental funds.
+District's activities are all reported in governmental funds.
 These funds record the flow of cash in and out of the District during the period and the balances remaining at year end for future periods.
 The modified accrual basis of accounting is utilized for reporting purposes.
 This method of accounting measures cash and all other financial assets that can be converted to cash.
 The governmental fund statements provide a detailed short-term view of the District's general government operations and the basic services that it provides.
-Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's services.
+Governmental fund information helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's services.

-Fire District No. 1 of the Township of South Brunswick maintains three separate government funds.
-Information is presented in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the general fund, capital projects fund and debt service fund.
+The District maintains three separate government funds, the General Fund, The Capital Projects Fund and the Debt Service Fund.
+Information is presented in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Capital Projects Fund and the Debt Service Fund.